 It has been 14 years since The Harvard Shop joined the family of businesses that make up Harvard Student Agencies, the largest student run company in the world.
 Since then, it has grown to become the largest among them and has established itself as the go-to destination for Harvard apparel and souvenirs both on campus and online.

 Paul Corcoran who ran a department store in Harvard Square first opened the Shop in 1983.
 Nestled in its corner on 52 JFK Street, The Harvard Shop provided shirts, sweaters and other Harvard apparel to both students and visitors.
-Frequently mugged, the Harvard Shop maintained its business for thirty years thanks to a devoted team of managers, even opening a store for a brief period in Copley, downtown Boston.
+The Harvard Shop maintained its business for thirty years thanks to a devoted team of managers, even opening a store for a brief period in Copley, downtown Boston.

 In 2000, with his retirement nearing, Paul Corcoran wished to hand off the store and his legacy to a new team of managers that he could trust to carry the Harvard name.
 Most importantly however, he needed a team that would show the same devotion he did in dedicating a portion of his profits to financial aid at Harvard.
 Brian Clay, then Vice President of HSA, approached Corcoran in 2001 with the idea of acquiring the shop for the company.
 Conveniently, Corcoran was on already on the board of HSA and immediately saw the natural fit.